Tenemo/hadrondesign/README.md

 - unique keys? the board array is not reordered, shouldnt be that much of an issue
 - npm cache has it out for me, no amount of reinstalls fix EPERM error, I should find some other solution than rimrafing .cache
 - add site manifest, pretty select colors and stuff
+- prevent users from fucking up their save by choosing a long name
+- letters sticking out of tiles when the size is very small
+- navbar disappear after click on mobile